Michelle Best

 Michelle previously taught on the Professional Certificate in Education (PCET) and BA Hons Education degree, in her role as Programme Leader in Education Studies.
 She was also an Advanced Practitioner, leading on and sharing with colleges' teaching staff innovative approaches to delivering English in the curriculum.
 As part of the Quality Team, Michelle monitored teaching through Learning Walks and the promotion of the student voice within the College and was also member of the Higher Education Teaching and Learning Committee.
 Her previous role included working in partnership with the University of Sussex, liaising with the Dean and other members of the Sussex Education and Research Consortium to investigate current government policy on ITT.
 Michelle has conducted two validations for new ITT programmes and developed specifications with the University of Sussex and City and Guilds, maintaining quality and structure to benefit trainee teacher success.

-Michelle is currently studying towards the Doctorate in Education and her interests include the professional development of teachers and teacher identity.
-Other professional interests include the promotion of the reflective practitioner as part of institutional remit and developing the use of technology within the classroom.
+Michelle is currently studying towards the Doctorate in Education, and her interests include the professional development of Further Education teachers and teacher identity.
 Michelle also works closely with the Education and Training Foundation as a Reviewer for Qualified Teacher Learning and Skills (QTLS) status and Advanced Teacher Status (ATS).

 Posts held previously: